 - Make sure to get into the cracks of your cabinet door.
 Especially if they are as old as ours are.

 - With Dixie Belle paint sanding and priming is not necessary.
 I decided to prime my cabinet doors because I wanted to make sure that the white paint lasted a long time.
 Especially since my girls are getting older and starting to make more of their own meals.
 I didn’t prime the cabinets themselves, just the doors.
+Again, this wasn’t necessary but just an extra step I wanted to do so that the white color would last longer.

-- The process was easy and the paint dries quickly, so by the time your cabinets are ready for a second coat that first coat is already dried.
+Tip: There’s no need to wait long to do a second coat of your Dixie Belle.
+The process was easy and the paint dries quickly, so by the time your cabinets are ready for a second coat that first coat is already dried.
 This helped the process go a lot smoother and faster.

 - I knew with our darker kitchen cabinets I would have to do more than one coat of paint.
 One of the great things about Dixie Belle’s chalk paint is that it’s very thick and covers the cabinets well.
 I decided on two coats for the cabinets and two coats for the cabinet doors on top of the primer.
 If you have lighter cabinets you probably won’t need to do two coats.